Score-based Diffusion Models in Function Space: Crank–Nicolson Discretization

 where we define \(G : H \times \I \to H\) by \(G(u,t) = R D_{H_{\mu_t}} \Phi(u,t) \) and \(h_t > 0\).
 For any \(h_t \in (0,2)\), \eqref{eq:cn_scheme_first} can be written as

-with the transformation \(\beta_t^2 = 8 h_t / (2+h_t)^2\) where \(\beta_t \in (0,1)\) and we define \(\alpha_t = \sqrt{1 - \beta_t^2}\).
-Equation \eqref{eq:cn_scheme} is a type of Metropolis-adjusted Langevin proposal in the function space setting and is related to the celebrated pre-conditioned Crank–Nicolson MCMC method \cite{cotter2013mcmc}.
-We remark that the iteration \eqref{eq:cn_scheme} resembles the exact, single-step, Gaussian approximation sampling method of~\cite{ho2020denoising}.
-We leave for future work designing and analyzing algorithms based on this approach.
+with the transformation \(\beta_t^2 = 8 h_t / (2+h_t)^2\) where \(\beta_t \in (0,1)\) and we define \(\alpha_t = \sqrt{1 - \beta_t^2}\). \eqref{eq:cn_scheme} is a type of Metropolis-adjusted Langevin proposal in the function space setting and is related to the celebrated pre-conditioned Crank–Nicolson MCMC method \cite{cotter2013mcmc}.
+We remark that \eqref{eq:cn_scheme} resembles the exact, single-step, Gaussian approximation sampling method of~\cite{ho2020denoising}.
+We leave the design and analysis of algorithms based on this approach for future work. \end{updaterequired}